PLAN YOUR TRIP

 During the day, most of your time will be spent at the Cloudbridge Reserve.
 Within the reserve, you can explore the waterfalls, go for a hike, bird and animal watch, or swim in the cool river on a hot day.

 Outside of the reserve, there are many other places to visit.
 You can walk down the road to the village of San Gerardo de Rivas for a meal, catch your own fish at the trout farm, or stop for a beer at the Roca Dura and chat to hikers and locals.
-Further down the mountain in Canaan, you can visit: the cheese shop, and pick up some locally made cheese and yoghurt; the chocolate shop, for organic, hand-made chocolate; the butterfly dome, for both butterflies and gelato; or Batsu Gastropub, for a meal and some local beer and music.
+Further down the mountain in Canaan, you can visit: the cheese shop, and pick up some locally made cheese and yogurt; the chocolate shop, for organic, hand-made chocolate; the butterfly dome, for both butterflies and gelato; or Batsu Gastropub, for a meal and some local beer and music.
 If you’re looking for a challenge, you can hike to the top of Mount Chirripó, Costa Rica’s tallest peak.
 There are also other beautiful hikes in the surrounding area.
 After a busy day, you can go to the nearby thermal springs to ease your muscles.

 Evenings